charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Explore can make it tougher to mulligan

 explore works from the top of the deck. better against Leonin Arbiter.
 Can get downright abusive with Courser of Kruphix.

 Sheltered Thicket needs mana to cycle that you might want to use for Lightning Bolt

+If you think you'd rather have a land in the late game, play [[Farseek]].
+If you'd rather draw a card, play [[Explore]].
+I know which I prefer.
+If [[Valakut, the Molten Pinnacle:Valakut]] is online, I don't mind drawing a card, since the deck has so few dead draws.
+If [[Valakut, the Molten Pinnacle:Valakut]] is offline, digging for more action is *much* better than making a triggerless land drop.

+[[Sheltered Thicket]] performs a hair better than [[Cinder Glade]].
+I was initially skeptical, but after proxying up the deck and goldfishing a few dozen games, this makes sense.
+It's pretty easy to get a tapped land onto the battlefield by turn four or five without messing up our curve, and I found myself cycling [[Sheltered Thicket]] regularly.

 In a surprise upset, [[Explore]] edges out [[Farseek]] regardless of which land we use.
 It looks like the risk of whiffing is made up for by the potential to draw into a missing [[Through the Breach:Breach]], [[Simian Spirit Guide:SSG]], or [[Primeval Titan:Titan]].
 The difference is largest when looking at [[Shivan Oasis]], which makes sense.
 A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

 I'm hesitant to claim that [[Explore]] is *better* than [[Farseek]] in the early game -- we get into a few caveats in the wrap-up -- but certainly the two are much closer than the conventional wisdom suggests.

 If you think you'd rather have a land in the late game, play [[Farseek]].
 If you'd rather draw a card, play [[Explore]].
 I know which I prefer.
 With [[Valakut, the Molten Pinnacle:Valakut]] online, I don't mind drawing a card, since the deck has so few dead draws.
 But if [[Valakut, the Molten Pinnacle:Valakut]] is offline, digging for more action is *much* better than making a triggerless land drop.

 Once in a while it matters that [[Cinder Glade]] enters the battlefield untapped.
 Once in a while we cycle [[Sheltered Thicket]] and draw into something relevant.
 As far as the early game is concerned, the two effects offset.

 The Titan Shift numbers suggest that by turn five, [[Sheltered Thicket]] is better than Taiga.
 There’s reason to be skeptical.
 As noted above, the model plays each game every possible way and keeps the best outcome.
 If the model cycles [[Sheltered Thicket]] and doesn’t like what it finds, it essentially gets to rewind and do something else instead.
 In effect, the computer has superhuman “instincts” about when there’s something good on top of the deck.